-In 2022, 980 first asylum claims from unaccompanied children were registered by OFPRA, compared to 867 in 2021.
-Statistics on the year 2023 were not available at the time of writing.
+In 2023, 1,327 first asylum claims from unaccompanied children were registered by OFPRA, compared to 980 in 2022 and 867 in 2021.
+Statistics on the year 2024 were not available at the time of writing (April 2025).
 After having steadily decreased since 2011, the number of claims introduced by unaccompanied children has been increasing in line with the overall number of asylum seekers in Europe.
 Yet, it remains very low compared to the overall number of unaccompanied children reported to Childcare Protection.

-Source: OFPRA, Activity reports, available in French at: https://bit.ly/3my3uOr; Ministry of Justice, Unaccompanied minors mission, Annual Activity Report 2021, 2022, available in French at: https://bit.ly/3MDTSfS.
+Source: OFPRA, Activity reports, available in French at: https://bit.ly/3my3uOr; Ministry of Justice, Unaccompanied minors mission, Annual Activity Reports, available in French here.

-In 2022, the unaccompanied children seeking asylum in France mainly came from Afghanistan (60.7% of all UAM asylum claims), followed at a distance by Guinea (5%), Somalia (4.4%) and Ivory Coast (4.4%).
-The socio-demographic characteristics of these asylum seekers show that 88% were between 16 and 17 years old and 84.2% were boys.
-In 2022, the recognition rate was 82.5% at OFPRA (95.4% when including protections granted in appeal), as opposed to a 29.2% first instance recognition rate overall.525
+In 2023, the unaccompanied children seeking asylum in France mainly came from Afghanistan (60.8% of all UAM asylum claims), followed at a distance by DRC (6.6%), Guinea (4.7%), Ivory Coast (4%) and Sudan (3.2%).
+The socio-demographic characteristics of these asylum seekers show that 89% were between 16 and 17 years old and 82% were boys.
+In 2023, the recognition rate was 84.1% at OFPRA (90% when including protections granted in appeal), as opposed to a 32.9% first instance recognition rate overall for all applicants.

 OFPRA has sought to improve the protection of unaccompanied children seeking asylum (see also Special Procedural Guarantees).
-According to the Chair of the working group on unaccompanied minors at OFPRA, a number of actions and objectives have been set up:526
+According to the Chair of the working group on unaccompanied minors at OFPRA, a number of actions and objectives have been set up: